 - NCSL will only allow authorized representatives of the entities noted above to be approved and the approval is not transferable.
 Approval is needed for each NCSL meeting, event or publication.

-- All NCSL publications, including PDFs, are the copyrighted property of NCSL and may not be reproduced, uploaded or distributed in any way in their entirety.
+- All NCSL publications, including PDFs, are the copyrighted property of NCSL and may not be reproduced, uploaded or distributed in any way in their entirety without permission.

 - NCSL has the right to remove individuals from a meeting or function who do not abide by the above terms and conditions.